 Stephen Frink is among the world’s most frequently published underwater photographers, with a career spanning four decades.
-He arrived in Key Largo in 1978 to open a small studio dedicated to underwater photo services, primarily renting cameras and processing E-6 slide film, but he soon began to receive assignments to photograph and write articles for the consumer dive publications of the day.
+He arrived in Key Largo in 1978 to open a small studio dedicated to underwater photo services, primarily renting cameras and processing E-6 slide film.
+Still, he soon began to receive assignments to photograph and write articles for the day’s consumer dive publications.
 He worked as a photojournalist for Skin Diver magazine for 17-years, covering much of the Caribbean, Bahamas, and Florida Keys for the publication.
-Subsequently he worked as the Director of Photography for Scuba Diving magazine.
-Most recently, and for the past 10 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.
+Subsequently, he worked as the Director of Photography for Scuba Diving magazine.
+For the past 10 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.

 Stephen lives in Key Largo, where he operates a studio and gallery at Mile Marker 101, Bayside. (www.stephenfrink.com)